Optimal bounds for semi-honest quantum oblivious transfer: Acknowledgements

 \section{Acknowledgements}

 Research at the Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
 GG also acknowledges support from CryptoWorks21.
-JS is supported by ANR project ANR-09-JCJC-0067-01 and ERC project QCC 306537.
+JS acknowledges support from a Government of Canada NSERC Postdoctoral Fellowship, the French National Research Agency (ANR-09-JCJC-0067-01), and the European Union (ERC project QCC 306537).
+Research at the Centre for Quantum Technologies at the National University of Singapore is partially funded by the Singapore Ministry of Education and the National Research Foundation, also through the Tier 3 Grant ``Random numbers from quantum processes,'' (MOE2012-T3-1-009).